 Social Responsibility and Sustainability

 Accountable to the Governance Committee of the Board of Directors, the Sustainability Council is responsible for monitoring Anthem’s corporate social responsibility and environmental sustainability initiatives.
 Anthem’s director of sustainability coordinates with leaders from across the organization to monitor and report on our environmental, social and governance performance.
 Anthem benchmarks our programs and monitors improvement by disclosing information to the Carbon Disclosure Project, Ethisphere (World’s Most Ethical Companies) and RobecoSAM (Dow Jones Sustainability Index).
-Anthem was included in the 2018 Dow Jones Sustainability Index.
+Anthem was included in the Dow Jones Sustainability Index for 2018 and 2019.